wilvk/sample-deploy-pipeline/handling-secrets.md

 rm .vault_pass.txt
 ```

-- `set -x` prevents commands being output to the Jenkins logs.
+- `set +x` prevents commands being output to the Jenkins logs.
 This is important as the credentials are passed to the environment variables as bash commands.
 - `rm .vault_pass.txt` cleans up the password file.

-Save the changes and select 'Build Now'.
+Save the changes and select `Build Now`.

 The logs may show that the password is not set.
 This is because we are using the default Postgres credentials.
 In a production environment the username/password should not be the default credentials.

 Check your application at `localhost:8000` it should be running.

-# Conclusion:
+# Conclusion

 This section has shown two ways of storing secrets: